A full characterization of invariant embeddability of unimodular planar graphs: Unimodular combinatorial embeddings of URPG's

 There is some freedom still in the choice of $\pi_v$ when more than two blocks are glued at $v$, see the Remark in subsection \ref{subsection:finite_block}.
 In that case we choose uniformly randomly among the finitely many choices satisfying the above.

-The resulting combinatorial embedding will have $\acc(G,\pi) = 1$.
-Any cycle $C$ has to belong to a block $G_a$.
-The choice of the distinguished or infinite face makes sure that $C$ cannot have infinitely many points on both sides.
+We claim that $\acc(G,\pi^G) = 1$.
+Indeed, any cycle $C$ has to belong to a block $G_a$.
+The choice of the distinguished face (or the infinite region in case $G_a$ is infinite) makes sure that $C$ cannot have infinitely many points on both sides.

+\begin{remark} Note that so far in the present Section \ref{section:unimod_combin} the graph $G$ was deterministic and unrooted (but assumed to have a locally finite embedding). \end{remark}